EFForg/phantom-of-the-capitol/README.md

 ### `/fill-out-form`

-Provide a json object containing the `bio_id` of the member of congress, the `fields` to fill out, and a unique `uid` that will have to be provided if a subsequent captcha request is required.
+Provide a json object containing the `bio_id` of the member of congress, the `fields` to fill out, a `campaign_tag` for tracking successes, and a unique `uid` that will have to be provided if a subsequent captcha request is required.
 Responds with a json object containing a status: `success` if the request succeeded, `error` if there was a problem, or `captcha_needed` if the form requires a captcha to be filled out.
 If `error` there will be an additional message giving more information.
 If `captcha_needed` a url will be provided which gives a relative path to the captcha image that can be provided to the end user.

 Example #1, with captcha: